Integrable systems, toric degenerations and Okounkov bodies: Introduction

 \section{Introduction}

 A (completely) integrable system on a symplectic manifold is a Hamiltonian system which admits a maximal number of first integrals, also called ``conservation laws.''
 A first integral is a function which is constant along the Hamiltonian flow; when there are a maximal number of such, then one can describe the integral curves of the Hamiltonian vector field implicitly by setting the first integrals equal to constants.
 In this sense an integrable system is very well-behaved.
 For a recent overview of this subject, see \cite{PelayoVuNgoc} and its extensive bibliography.
 The theory of integrable systems in symplectic geometry is rather dominated by specific examples (e.g. ``spinning top,'' ``Calogero-Moser system,'' ``Toda lattice'').
-The main contribution of this manuscript, summarized in Theorems A, B, C and D below, is a construction of an integrable system on (an open dense subset of) a wide class of complex projective varieties. {Moreover, we additionally show that in many cases, the integrable system can be arranged to generate a Hamiltonian torus action on an open dense subset of the variety.
-Much is true about Hamiltonian torus actions that are false for integrable systems in general.}
+The main contribution of this manuscript, summarized in Theorems A, B below, is a construction of an integrable system on (an open dense subset of) a wide class of complex projective varieties.
+Moreover, we additionally show that the integrable system in fact generates a Hamiltonian torus action on an open dense subset of the variety.
+Much is true about Hamiltonian torus actions that is false for integrable systems in general.

-{Our construction represents a significant expansion of the possible areas of application of integrable systems theory, as well as the theory of Hamiltonian torus actions, including: complex algebraic geometry,} symplectic topology, representation theory, and Schubert calculus, to name just a few.
+Our construction represents a significant expansion of the possible areas of application of the theory of integrable systems and Hamiltonian torus actions, including: complex algebraic geometry, symplectic topology, representation theory, and Schubert calculus, to name just a few.
 We therefore expect our manuscript to be of wide-ranging interest.
 Moreover, we use a rather broad mix of techniques coming from algebraic geometry, differential (K\"ahler) geometry, and analysis, in order to prove our main results.
 With this in mind, we have attempted to make our exposition accessible to a broad audience.

-{Throughout, our algebraic varieties are over $\c$}.
+Throughout, our algebraic varieties are over $\c$.